daler/trackhub/doc/source/tutorial.rst

 Grouping Tracks in supertracks
 ______________________________
-Before we get into more complicated grouping strucutre of tracks, lets discuss supertracks::
+Before we get into more complicated grouping structure of tracks, lets discuss supertracks::

     SUPERTRACK STANZA